opendocsg/slw-judgments-backfill/2015_SGHC_194/report.md

  (d) The modern broad-brush approach ensures that the division arrived at by the court gives effect to the important principle that the court must take fully into account all indirect contributions of every type (at [11]) and made by each spouse (at [12] and [34]).

 35     The Court of Appeal has more recently made more explicitly the break with the previous approach to the division of matrimonial assets.
-In its very recent decision in _ANJ v ANK_ [2015] SGCA 34 (“ _ANJ_ ”), the Court of Appeal cautioned – once again – against the approach of taking the parties’ direct contributions as the starting point and adding an uplift to account for their respective indirect contributions.
+In its very recent decision in _ANJ v ANK_ <span class="citation">[2015] SGCA 34</span> (“ _ANJ_ ”), the Court of Appeal cautioned – once again – against the approach of taking the parties’ direct contributions as the starting point and adding an uplift to account for their respective indirect contributions.
 Adopting that approach carries the risk both of undervaluing and of overvaluing nonfinancial contributions: _ANJ_ at [19] and [20].
 Both outcomes are contrary to the duty under s 112 of the Women’s Charter to arrive at a just and equitable division of the matrimonial assets.

 36     The Court of Appeal suggested instead adopting the following structured four-step approach (at [22] to [29]):